 The ITQ syllabus was designed in 2010 by employers to meet the needs of today's businesses.
 ITQ Advanced qualifications are extremely flexible and can be mapped to the ECDL Advanced (European Computer Driving Licence) portfolio of certifications.
 ITQ qualifications are listed by QCF (Qualifications and Credit Framework) and therefore maybe eligible for funding in England, Wales and Northern Ireland.
-The ITQ Word-Processing unit is 1 of 5 that is covered within our Teach Yourself Advanced Office manuals, which are designed to help self-study learners gain globally recognised (ITQ Advanced, ECDL Advanced, ICDL Advanced, ICDL Expert and ECDL Expert) qualifications (Paperback versions starting from £6.99 and PDF versions from just £5.60 per unit, examinations not included).
+The ITQ Word-Processing unit is 1 of 5 that is covered within our Teach Yourself Advanced Office manuals, which are designed to help self-study learners gain globally recognised (ITQ Advanced, ECDL Advanced, ICDL Advanced, ICDL Expert and ECDL Expert) qualifications (unit prices from just £6.99, examinations not included).
 All our manuals cover Microsoft Office 2007, 2010, 2013 and 2016 versions.

 Although there are no specific entry requirements for ITQ level 3 courses, it is advisable that learners have some prior knowledge of the Microsoft Word application in completing the ITQ Advanced (Information Technology Qualification) level 3 Word course.

 Questions, answers and work-files covering the Advanced ITQ Word-Processing unit/module:

 - Modify a form using form field options

 - Apply different footers to sections

 - Change the cell margins of a table

 - Provide constructive feedback on a document